 Number 3: Start small

 If you try to create a stellar product right away, you’ll probably fail miserably.
 Start on a scale you can handle.
-Once you start the money coming in, you can use it to upgrade your equipment while you also improve your skills.
+Once you start generating revenue, you can use it to upgrade your equipment while you also improve your skills.

 Number 4: Marketing, Marketing… Did I mention Marketing?